evanpurkhiser/image-paste.nvim/README.md

 ## image-paste.nvim

-links small plugin lets you paste images from your clipboard as markdown.
-It uploads the image to Imgur and inserts the appropriate markdown.
+This small plugin lets you paste images from your clipboard into neovim.
+It uploads the image to Imgur and inserts the appropriate HTML.

 Usage is simple, you'll probably want to map it to a keybinding